danjgale/nii-masker/README.md

 **Note:** A big drawback of placing spheres on coordinates is that the regions are an artificial shape, and will likely include voxels from unwanted sources such as white matter, CSF and non-brain voxels.
 Passing a gray matter mask to `mask_img` (`-m` or `--mask_img`) will prevent this problem by taking the intersection of the mask and the spheres generated by niimasker/nilearn.
 Doing so will ensure that each region you are extracting from will contain only gray matter (and therefore many, if not all, spheres will no longer be spheres).
 It is recommended to use subject-specific masks, such as those generated by Freesurfer.
 In this case, you will need to run niimasker separately for each subject (see *Working with single ROI masks* for an example python script that iteratively runs niimasker).

 The spheres, or the resulting sphere intersects if `mask_img` is used, are saved to `niimasker_data/spheres_img.nii.gz`.

+## Using confound regressors

+Often times you want to use a set of confound regressors (e.g., head motion parameters) to denoise the timeseries data for connectivity analyses.
+These confound regressors can be passed into niimasker with the `regressor_files` parameter, in which each regressor file should have a corresponding functional image in `input_files`.
+Both `regressor_files` and `input_files` are naturally sorted within niimasker.
+If  these file sets follow the same file naming prefix, they should be in the same order. **Always** check the corresponding regressor file is used with the input file (see the generated report or `parameters.json`).

+With `regressor_files` provided, subsets of regressors can be specified using `regressors` (do not use `regressor_names`, it is now deprecated). `regressors` can be column headers of the `regressor_files` if all headers are present in every file.
+Or, you can simply pass the name of a predefined confound strategy defined by [load_confounds](https://github.com/SIMEXP/load_confounds).
+These currently include:
+*  `Params2` : Mean white matter and CSF signals, with high-pass filter.
+*  `Params6` : Basic motion parameters with high pass filter.
+*  `Params9` : Basic motion parameters, WM/CSF signals, global signal and high pass filter.
+*  `Params24` : Full motion parameters (derivatives, squares and squared derivatives), with high pass filter.
+*  `Params36` : Motion parameters, WM/CSF signals, global signal, high pass filter.
+All noise components are fully expanded (derivatives, squares and squared derivatives).
+*  `AnatCompCor` : Motion parameters (fully expanded), high pass filter, and acompcor.
+*  `TempCompCor` : High pass filter, and tcompcor.

+Note that regressor files must have the appropriate column names for these strategies to work.
+If your data is from `fmriprep` (see below), then the above strategies will automatically work.

 ## Working with fmriprep data